mattermost/docs/source/messaging/sending-receiving-messages.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 Sending messages and replying to messages are important ways to keep conversations active with your team.
-You can edit and delete messages after you have sent them.
+You can edit and delete messages after you've sent them.

 .. note::

   Your System Admin may restrict Messaging actions, such as editing or deleting messages, by configuring `Advanced Permissions <https://docs.mattermost.com/onboard/advanced-permissions.html>`__, available in `Mattermost Enterprise and Professional subscription plans <https://mattermost.com/pricing>`__.

-Send a Message
+Send a message
 ---------------

 Write a message by typing into the text input box, then press ENTER to send it.
 Use SHIFT+ENTER to create a new line without sending a message.
-To send messages by pressing CTRL+ENTER, go to **Main Menu > Account Settings > Advanced > Send Messages on CTRL/CMD+ENTER > Edit**.
+To send messages by pressing CTRL+ENTER, go to **Settings > Advanced > Send Messages on CTRL/CMD+ENTER > Edit**.

 .. tip::

   Mattermost can automatically detect and display messages written using right-to-left scripts, such as Arabic, Hebrew, or Persian.
 Your System Admin must install the `RTL Plugin <https://github.com/QueraTeam/mattermost-rtl>`__ to enable this functionality.

-Reply to Messages
+Reply to messages
 -----------------

 .. tip::